hutchisonkim/embedded_pendulums/readme.md

 Embedded Pendulums is a data pipeline to experiment with joints in motion and the path of their effectors.

-The pipeline is designed to be run in a Docker container and uses Apache Airflow for orchestration.
-It processes data from multiple pendulums, simulating their motion and generating visualizations of their paths.
+The pipeline is designed to be modular and extensible, allowing for easy addition of new tasks.

+It runs in a Docker container and uses Apache Airflow for orchestration.
+It processes data using a tabular approach with pySpark SQL statements.

 ## 📂 Repository Contents